abordino/FunctionalCausalTensor/README.md

 # BilinearCausalTensor: Direct and efficient estimation of bilinear forms in staggered tensor panels

-This repository contains the implementation of the tests presented in [this paper](TBA), along with code to reproduce all simulations and experiments.
+This repository contains the implementation of the algorithms presented in [this paper](TBA), along with code to reproduce all simulations and experiments.

 In the main directory, you will find implementations of the algorithms introduced in the paper.